Quantum-inspired Reinforcement Learning for Synthesizable Drug Design: Methodology

 \subsection{Quantum-inspired Reinforcement Learning}

+For ease of exposition, we illustrate our method in Figure~\ref{fig:framework}.
 This approach is inspired by quantum annealing~\cite{qa}, which can be used to find a global optimum over a large search space.
-While classical simulated annealing relying on a classical temperature parameter to control exploration and exploitation~\cite{delahaye2019simulated}, we rely on the learning dynamics of the neural network policy.
+While classical simulated annealing relies on a classical temperature parameter to control exploration and exploitation~\cite{delahaye2019simulated}, we rely on the learning dynamics of the neural network policy.
 Initially, the untrained policy network will propose transitions to states with lower fitness.
 As the network learns and the policy improves, it increasingly suggests transitions to states with higher fitness.
 The behavior is similar to simulated annealing, where initially, higher temperatures prioritize exploration, and later, lower temperatures prioritize exploitation~\cite{qa}.

 We begin by sampling a random population from the initial dataset of molecules.
 The population is represented by binary Morgan fingerprints~\cite{synnet}.
 For each iteration, we obtain probabilities by performing a forward pass through the policy network.
 Then, we sample the next state based on these probabilities, perform a local search, compute the reward and the policy gradient, and finally update the network parameters.